SinanGabel/Linux-commands/README.md

 # Rename all files with ending .txt to .csv
 # [optionally] To find placement of perl command rename: $ which rename => /usr/bin/rename
 rename 's/txt/csv/' *.txt

+# Add text in more.txt to the end of a text file orig.txt
+cat more.txt >> orig.txt

 # Find and replace
 # http://unix.stackexchange.com/questions/112023/how-can-i-replace-a-string-in-a-files